Michael Woolson

 Michael Woolson is an American acting coach, author, director, and founder of the Michael Woolson Studio in Los Angeles, California.

 Coaching career

-Michael Woolson began his career as an acting coach teaching at the Larry Moss Studio in 1999 after spending 10 years as a working actor.
-In 2001, Woolson built and founded the Michael Woolson Studio just outside Beverly Hills where he and his staff conduct classes, producing and directing theatrical productions.
+After spending ten years as a working actor, Michael Woolson began his career as an acting coach in 1999 when he began teaching at the Larry Moss Studio.
+In 2001, Woolson built and founded the Michael Woolson Studio just outside Beverly Hills where he and his staff conduct classes, as well as produce and direct theatrical productions.
+He has become one of the most prominent and respected acting coaches in Los Angeles having worked with a number of Academy Award nominees and winners, including 2023 Golden Globe Winners, Austin Butler (“Elivs“) & Evan Peters (“Dahmer-Monster: The Jerffery Dahmer Story“).
+He is recognized for his unique ability to cultivate depth and authenticity from his students in an environment that is nurturing and inspiring.

 Publications

 Michael has published two books on acting: The Work of an Actor, an in depth guide in which he details acting techniques, and Emotion on Demand: An Actor’s Workbook for Mastering Emotional Triggers, a workbook that guides actors through exercises to achieve greater emotional connectivity.

 Clients

-Michael Woolson works with a range of clients, from talented up-and-comers to award-winning actors:
+Michael Woolson has coached several notable performers, from talented up-and-comers to award-winning actors.
+Some examples include the following: